camtrees/camtrees.github.io/changelog/index.md

 * Allow for specification of EpiCollect MAP_INDEX when retrieving data

+### SQL Hosting
+* Master CAMTREES Database is now under the CamOrgDatabase@gmail.com Neon User

 ### SQL Tables

-* Work with Marc to get MAFP - Field NE of Building Site data imported from EpiCollect
+* Worked with Marc to get MAFP - Field NE of Building Site data imported from EpiCollect

 ### SQL Views